Jose-Servin/SeleniumBots/ElegantBrowserCourse/README.md

 Reminders to future me:

 * When working with selenium, put on your detective hat.
+* You are a detective who is building your own Frankenstein.
 * Work slow and THINK.
 * Approach all problems with a strategy in mind.
 * Use your toolbelt.
 * If you can't find an element, walk to it.
+* Write code that is Readable "with an R".

 ## Virtual Environment